Sachuman/Sachuman/README.md

 - Languages I am fluent with :  Python, JavaScript, C++.
 Learning Go.

-- Things I like to do/ I would want to do :  Sing, play piano, Travel, Hit Gym.
+- Things I like to do/ I would want to do outside computers:  Sing, play piano, Travel, Hit Gym.